Israel-Hezbollah conflict timeline: Everything that’s happened since 7 October

 Your support helps us to tell the story

+Israeli forces have launched a ground offensive in Lebanon as fears of an all-out war with Hezbollah continue to grow.
+A spokesperson for Israel said “limited” raids are being carried out in the south after months of conflict.

-Fears of an all-out war between Israel and Hezbollah are growing, with the Israeli military launching fresh strikes on Lebanon after the deadliest day for the country since at least 2006.
+The raids come after, the Israeli military launching fresh strikes on Lebanon in late September, in the the deadliest day for the country since at least 2006.

-A rapid escalation has taken place following a series of exploding device attacks last week, in which pagers and walkie talkies blew up around Lebanon.
+The rapid escalation has taken place following a series of exploding device attacks in September, in which pagers and walkie talkies blew up around Lebanon.
 Hezbollah has blamed Israel for the attack.
 Israel has not commented.

-Fifty children are among the 558 dead so far this week following Israeli strikes on Lebanon.
+Over 1,000 people have been killed according to Lebanon’s health ministry, including more than 100 women and children in the past two weeks.

 The Independent takes a look at the recent timeline of the conflict between Israel and Hezbollah, which is backed by Iran and an ally of Hamas in Gaza.